 Do I in this mirror here see the face of God?

-Sorlin is pushing back on the sunny techno-futurists and the pied pipers like Stewart Brand, Whole Earth Catalog founder and author who assert, “we are as gods and must get good at it.”
+Sorlin is pushing back on the sunny techno-futurists and the pied pipers like Stewart Brand, Whole Earth Catalog founder and author who asserts, “we are as gods and must get good at it.”

 Princeton professor in Humanities and the Environment, Rob Dixon, writes in the book’s introduction that a phalanx of environmental activists want to change the term to “Capitalocene.”
 They challenge capitalism as a history of exploitation as much as exploration.